Semigroups of isometries of the hyperbolic plane: Introduction

 For any real number $a$, we write $[a,+\infty]$ for the interval $\{x\,:\, x\geq a\}\cup\{\infty\}$, and $[-\infty,a]$ for the interval $\{x\,:\, x\leq a\}\cup\{\infty\}$.

-If $S$ is finitely generated, then all semigroups bar a few that are contained in $\mathcal{M}(J)$ for some interval $J$ (of type~\emphref{zyc}) are semidiscrete (of type~\emphref{zyb}).
-The few finitely-generated semigroups of type~\emphref{zyc} that are not of type~\emphref{zyb} include, for example, the semigroup generated by the maps $\sqrt{2}z$, $\tfrac12z$ and $z+1$ (using the obvious shorthand).
+If $S$ is finitely generated, then all semigroups bar a few that are contained in $\mathcal{M}(J)$ for some interval $J$ (of type~{\ref{zyc}}) are semidiscrete (of type~{\ref{zyb}}).
+The few finitely-generated semigroups of type~{\ref{zyc}} that are not of type~{\ref{zyb}} include, for example, the semigroup generated by the maps $\sqrt{2}z$, $\tfrac12z$ and $z+1$ (using the obvious shorthand).
 This semigroup is contained in $\mathcal{M}([0,+\infty])$, but it is not elementary, semidiscrete, or dense in $\mathcal{M}$.
-In Section~\ref{gaq} we will classify the small collection of finitely-generated semigroups that are not of types~\emphref{zya},~\emphref{zyb}, or~\emphref{zyd}.
+In Section~\ref{gaq} we will classify the small collection of finitely-generated semigroups that are not of types~{\ref{zya}},~{\ref{zyb}}, or~{\ref{zyd}}.

 Our next theorem also has a familiar counterpart in the theory of Fuchsian groups.
 This counterpart theorem says that a nonelementary group of M\"obius transformations is discrete if and only if each two-generator subgroup of the group is discrete (in fact, this theorem is true for groups of complex M\"obius transformations as well).
 Our theorem only applies to finitely-generated semigroups (there is a comparable result for semigroups that are not finitely generated, but it is weaker, so we postpone discussing it until Section~\ref{gaq}).
 Unfortunately, there is also a bothersome class of semigroups that we must treat as exceptional cases, which we now describe.
 Let $S$ be a semigroup that lies in $\mathcal{M}(J)$, for some closed interval $J$.
 Suppose that the collection of elements of $S$ that fix $J$ as a set forms a nontrivial discrete group.
 Suppose also that one of the other members of $S$ (outside this discrete group) fixes one of the end points of $J$.
 In these circumstances we say that $S$ is \emph{exceptional}; otherwise it is \emph{nonexceptional}.
 These terms should be treated in a similar way to how we treat the terms \emph{elementary} and \emph{nonelementary} in the theory of groups or semigroups; that is, exceptional semigroups, like elementary groups or semigroups, are easy to handle, but do not satisfy all the same laws as their more general cousins.
 We emphasise that it is simple to tell whether a finitely-generated semigroup is exceptional by examining its generating set, as we explain later.